Definition of Caregiving

 Formal caregivers for seniors are paid in exchange for care services provided.

 Informal caregivers are family and friends who care for their loved one(s) without compensation.

 To be a caregiver for the elderly means you provide emotional support, personal hygiene assistance, housekeeping, transportation and social interaction.

-Families and Trustees places a lot of trust in the hands of hired caregivers to provide support, stability and security to the senior needing care.
+Families and Trustees places a lot of trust in the hands of hired private caregivers to provide support, stability and security to the senior needing ongoing assistance.

 Now more than ever caregivers are in demand with the increasingly large aging population.
 Caregiving is a wonderful additional care option to continue the preferred lifestyle of a senior.